openpracticelibrary/openpracticelibrary/content/practices/social-contract.md

 ## What is it?

 The Social Contract is a simple, yet highly effective manner to enable team autonomy and self accountability for engagements.
 It looks to codify the behaviors and expectations of the team.
-And between the team and its management.
-This is by identifying behaviors that they desire to see from their teammates and managers.
+It also provides a mechanism for the team to radiate and share its desired behaviours with management and other stakeholders.

 To effectively use this practice you should look to create the following outcomes:

 - Public display of the social contract
-- Revisit the social contract often and update it as necessary
 - Nobody is above the contract
-- The team agreed holds each other accountable to the contract
+- The team agreed holds each other accountable to the contract.
+Having every team member physically sign the contract can provide a good starting point for this.
+- Revisit the social contract often and update it as necessary.
+Retrospectives provide excellent opportunities to revisit and update a Team's Social Contract.

 ## Why use a Social Contract?